NoBlackMagic/reactjs-book/gitbook/basic-steps/webpack.md

 You can just dump files in your browser and load the page to see your _HelloWorld_ working.
 But this is not going to work, not in the long run.

 > _ReactJS_ is a library **designed to build rich applications**, unlike
-> _jQuery_ in not meant to enrich an existing web page with some plugins.
+> _jQuery_ it is not meant to enrich an existing web page with some plugins.

-In this chapter we'll go a bit further and you are going to use [Webpack](http://webpack.github.io/) to build your application's _bundle_ from some well structured Javascript source files.
-This is called **transpiling** and I can give you some damn good arguments why you want do that:
+In this chapter you move beyond the normal _Javascript_ browser scripting.
+You are going to use [Webpack](http://webpack.github.io/) to **build your application's _bundle_** from some well structured Javascript source files.
+This actions is called **transpiling** and I give you some good arguments why you want do that:

 - each of your source files will be small therefore **extremely easy to read**
-- you can **use edge language features** that are not yet available to the browsers (like arrow functions and Promises)
+- you can **use edge language features** that are not yet available to the browsers (like _arrow functions_ and _promises_)
 - you can structure your app with different folders and meaningful naming conventions so to **reduce the needs for documentation**

 ## Install Webpack